era/EventLaucher/README.md

 # EventLaucher
-:rocket: Rust software that consumes a queue and lauches any script to handle the data.
-Everything customisable by a config file.
+:rocket: Rust software that consumes a rabbitmq queue and launches any script to handle the data.
+Everything is customisable by a yaml config file.

-## Draft idea

-config.yaml
+It was made for my personal usage (and for me to learn Rust).
+Before using, read the code.
+If you want to improve anything send a PR, or just open an issue :).

+I use it together with https://github.com/era/malleable-checker to send me a message when checkers fail.

+## How it works

+You need a yaml configuration file like:

 ```yaml